-Want to start your own cleaning business - but you’re not sure if you have the money to do it?
+Want to learn how to start your own cleaning business - but not sure where to begin?
+Or if you have enough money to do it?

 If you feel this way, you’re not alone.
 SmallBizTrends noted that 27% of businesses never get off the ground because they don’t have the funding they need to go all the way.
 That can be a problem, especially since the same article points out that 82% of an entrepreneur’s initial funding comes from themselves, family, and friends.